 Does sin infect and affect the whole world?

 These and other important topics will be addressed in this study.
-A biblically accurate, informed understanding of what the Scriptures say about sin will help you in a myriad of ways!
-It is foundational as to how you view the world, and is the proper remedy to national and international problems.
+A biblically accurate, informed understanding of what the Scriptures say about sin will help us in a myriad of ways!
+It is foundational as to how we view the world and is the proper remedy to national and international problems.

 To improperly diagnose an ailment is to fail to cure it.

-Again, this particular study focuses on what the Bible teaches about the total depravity of man, the Doctrine of Sin.
-In that there are many passages on this subject throughout Scripture, I would like to focus on certain aspects that I think are most relevant to, not only your personal life as a public servant, but your thinking and formation regarding public policy: how should a proper biblical understanding of certain aspects of sin inform and influence your thinking?
-This study is integral to your ability to form a Christian worldview.
+Again, this study focuses on what the Bible teaches about the total depravity of man, the doctrine of sin.
+Since many passages on this subject can be found throughout Scripture, I would like to focus on certain aspects that I believe are most relevant, not only to your personal life as a public servant but also to your thinking and to the formation of public policy.
+How should a proper biblical understanding of certain aspects of sin inform and influence your thinking?
+This study is integral to the ability to form a Christian worldview.

-First we will explore an accurate biblical definition of sin and then we will segue into how one should best understand its origin and transference.
-Once we establish both of these fundamental premises of the doctrine, we will quickly pivot to surveying its manifest nature in the world—from an individual understanding of sin to a corporate, national understanding of sin.
+First, we will explore an accurate biblical definition of sin, and then we will segue into how we should best understand its origin and transference.
+Once we establish both fundamental premises of the doctrine, we will quickly pivot to surveying sin’s manifest nature in the world from an individual to a corporate, national understanding.
 Stay with me, and this process will become easier than you may think.

 II.
 SIN’S DEFINITION